kushalsamant/coherence/work.md

 **Work**.

-> "Genuine love is volitional rather than emotional.
-The person who truely loves does so because of a decision to love.
-This person has made a commitment to be loving whether or not the loving feeling is present ...Conversely, it is not only possible but necessary for a loving person to avoid acting on feelings of love."
-> M. Scott Peck, The Road Less Traveled: A New Psychology of Love, Traditional Values, and Spiritual Growth.

 These are the projects/ventures I've worked on.

 - Core Faculty of Architecture at Dr D.Y.
 Patil College of Architecture, Navi Mumbai.